 The swimming pool complex was originally introduced to the Club in 1958.
 In 2001, the complex was remodeled, which included a new pool and an expanded sun deck and snack area.

 PRCC has hosted numerous golf tournaments, both professional and amateur.
 The Women's PGA Western Open, one of the most prestigious women's tournaments of the era, was held at Park Ridge Country Club in 1944.
 The event was a 5-day tournament with 106 women in the field.
 Opening rounds were stroke play, cutting to 16 women, with the eventual champion being decided in match play.
 Hall of Fame golfer "Babe" Zaharias won the tournament with a final round 69, which remains the course record for women today.
 Hall of Fame golfer Patty Berg was defeated in the quarterfinals of match play.
 At the time of the tournament, Berg was a lieutenant in the Marine Corps, and the Club, with her assistance, sold war bonds during the event.

 Park Ridge Country Club was the Midwest Regional qualifying site for the 1993 U. S. Senior Amateur and also the Midwest Regional qualifying site for the 1988 Women's United States Open.

-The course record from the championship tees is 65.
-It is held jointly by Rick Groessl, PGA Golf Professional at Park Ridge Country Club, and Mark O'Meara, famed PGA Touring Professional.
+The course record from the championship tees is 64.
+It is held by PGA Touring Professional Fred Funk who set the mark in 2014.
+Fred's accomplishments include the 2005 Players Championship and the 2006 Senior US Open.
+The previous record of 65 was jointly held by Rick Groessl, PGA Golf Professional at Park Ridge Country Club, and Mark O'Meara, famed PGA Touring Professional.
 Groessl shot his 65 in 1994 and O'Meara shot his in 1997, the year before he won the Masters and the British Open.

 Notable golfers who have stepped to the first tee at Park Ridge Country Club include: